-This research work was developed within the project entitled "IMPROVED CURRICULA 298
+This research work was developed within the project entitled "Improved curricula and 298 modern learning system to promote the new directions of business enhancement in life sciences applications".

-AND MODERN LEARNING SYSTEM TO PROMOTE THE NEW DIRECTIONS OF BUSINESS ENHANCEMENT IN LIFE SCIENCES APPLICATIONS".
 One important step during its running, it was the elaboration of a "Basic template regarding the entrepreneurship key competences needed to start and to develop innovative SMEs in the bio economic sector".